fredeerock/foreman/README.md

 vagrant up
 ```

 SSH into Forman Master and enable masquearading.
 Use `ip a` and `nmcli con show` to verify WAN (external) connection name.
+Look for the connection that does **not** have the ip address `192.168.33.10`.

 ```bash
 vagrant ssh